ChristianSi/lytspel/README.md

   * Final «c» remains unchanged in front of such suffixes if its pronunciation changes from /k/ to /s/, e.g. «publicist, publicys» ‹...publicize› from «public».
+  * Before the single-letter suffix «n», «o» /oU/ is changed back to «oa» to prevent confusion, e.g. «throan» ‹thrown› from «thro» ‹throw›.
+    Likewise, «u» /u:/ is changed back to «uu», e.g. «struun» ‹strewn› from «stru» ‹strew›.
   * Otherwise, end-of-word spellings are preserved in all derived forms as long as of the base word doesn't change (except for possible shifts of stress), e.g.